Skip to content

 Leaders, multilateral initiatives and defense conflicts all point to the widening gap between capability and governance.

-The U.S. military's Legged Squad Support System, a mobile robot known as LS3, is meant to be saddled with a load and integrated with a squad of Marines or soldiers.
+The U.S. military's mobile robot LS3, or Legged Squad Support System, was designed to be saddled with a load and integrated with a squad of Marines or soldiers.
+It was abandoned in 2015 after field trials found it to be too noisy.
 (DARPA)

 GENEVA (AN) — Pressure is building across diplomatic, political and security arenas to establish guardrails for artificial intelligence, as competing approaches to governance emerge and the gap between technological capability and oversight widens.